peterantypas/maiana/README.md

 The system draws about 30mA from 12V in RX mode, and spikes up to 600mA during transmission (for about 30 milliseconds).

-The latest design (9.3 pictured above) relies on plain Ethernet cable for power, data, and control signals such as "TX OFF".
-Although it is possible to wire just 4 signals (12V,GND,RX,TX), I strongly recommend the use of twisted pair cable, it makes a big difference!
+The latest design (9.3 pictured above) relies on plain Cat5 cable for power, data, as well as control signals such as "TX OFF" and and status LED drivers (RX/TX/GPS).

 ### Software